Key Takeaways:

 Immediate relief measures.

 First, try using denture adhesive to cushion and reduce friction between your dentures and soft tissues.
-Using a little glue on your dentures can make them fit better and stop them from moving or hurting your gums.
+Using a little glue on your dentures can make them fit better, stop them from moving, relieve denture pain, and prevent them from hurting your gums.

 Remember to follow the instructions provided by the manufacturer when using denture adhesive.
 Another home remedy that can help manage gum irritation is rinsing your mouth with warm saltwater.